cocos/cocos-docs/en/editor/rendering/lod.md

 ![import-asset](lod/import-asset.png)

-In this case, the resource import system automatically recognizes these nodes and enables LOD Groups for automatic matching.
+In this case, the asset import system automatically recognizes these nodes and enables LOD Groups for automatic matching.

 ![auto-match](lod/auto-match.png)